jkaewprateep/IBM---Node.js-MongoDB-Developing-Back-end-Database-Applications/README.md

     <b> Pictures from the Internet </b> </br>
 </p>

+🧸💬 The backend development is the data communication process and organization control for the solution designed for registration central. </br>
+🐑💬 ➰ Working with fast communication updates and responses is desired by many of software solution developers when data application flow and application requirements are crafted, developed, and organized here. </br>

 ## app.js / app_list.js ##

 🧸💬 Import module, define a variable, connect to the database, and query for data with MongoDB.find() .</br>